ultimate271/notes/dastoyevsky/brothers03.01.md

 pulling her hair a little.
 But there it ended: the beating was never repeated, and Marfa Ignatyevna gave up dancing.

+#### The story of their only child, and it's profound effect on Grigory
 God had not blessed them with children.
 One child was born but it died.
 Grigory was fond of children, and was not ashamed of showing it.
 When Adelaïda Ivanovna had run away, Grigory took Dmitri, then a child of three